PARC-projects/video-query-algorithms/README.md

 # Video Query Algorithms

-This respository provides the algorithms and code for building a database of embedded CNN features from videos, brokering requests from the Video Query application to perform searches of the database, searching the database for video clips similar to a provided reference, and updating the weighted criterion for selecting matches.
+This respository provides the algorithms and code for:
+- building a database of embedded DNN features from videos,
+- brokering requests from the Video Query API to perform searches of the database,
+- searching the database for video clips similar to a provided reference, and
+- updating the weighted criterion for selecting matches.

 The code and documentation for the Client and API are at

 - [Video Query Client](https://github.com/PARC-projects/video-query)
 - [Video Query Api](https://github.com/PARC-projects/video-query-api)